SFStefenon/ACD-PatchT/README.md

 | Unconditional diffusion | +2.71% |
 | Without positional encoding | +56.81% |

 Positional encoding had the largest measured contribution.
 Patching and the auxiliary diffusion objective provided smaller but consistent improvements in absolute forecasting accuracy.
+The algorithm for the ablation study is available [here](Algorithm/01_ablation.py).

 ### Generalization